 Are Ottawa home prices going up or down?

-Prices were largely steady in April 2026.
-The average price was up slightly year over year, while the median price was unchanged.
+Prices were largely steady in May 2026.
+The average and median prices were slightly lower year over year, but both increased from April.

 Are condos weaker than houses?